 The stats tend to vary depending on where you read them, but Facebook has something close to 2 billion monthly users.
-All of these people will be sharing content with each other.
+All of these people will be sharing content.
 With Facebook, you can target user interests at a very granular level.
 You can think of this in the same way as you would keywords.
 For example, what type of person based on their demographics is likely to be interested in your product and service.
 If you can tailor your marketing efforts to those groups, the content will be read, liked, and shared more readily.

 YouTube isn’t far off Facebook where it comes to monthly users as video creates highly engaging content.
-Videos posted on YouTube certainly have some bearing on ranking as the most popular ones tend to appear at the very top of search engine rankings.
+Videos posted on YouTube certainly have some bearing on ranking as the most popular ones tend to appear at the top of search engine rankings.

 To optimize your SEO via YouTube, it is important to have clear descriptions and tags against all content that you add.
 A key component comes in harnessing the power of your video text with transcripts, closed captions, and subtitles.

 It is important to remember that Google owns YouTube, making it far more likely to crawl the platform within their algorithms.
-Creating popular content ensures the videos and therefore the text is shared, generating links and optimizing SEO.
+Creating popular content ensures the videos and, therefore, the text is shared, generating links and optimizing SEO.

 Twitter has various analytics tools to help you with keywords and understanding your audience.